Michael Daugherty: Education in the United States and Europe

-Daugherty studied music composition and jazz at the University of North Texas College of Music from 1972–76.
+Daugherty studied music composition and jazz at the University of North Texas College of Music from 1972 to 1976.
 His teachers of composition included Martin Mailman and James Sellars.
 Daugherty also played jazz piano in the Two O'Clock Lab Band.
 It was after hearing the Dallas Symphony Orchestra perform the Piano Concerto by Samuel Barber that Daugherty decided to devote his full energies into composing music for the concert stage.
 In 1974, conductor Anshel Brusilow programmed a new work with the University of North Texas Symphony Orchestra, Daugherty was 20 years of age.
 After his premiere of Movements for Orchestra, the composition faculty awarded Daugherty a fellowship, which allowed him to continue his musical studies at the university.
 Daugherty received a Bachelor of Music degree in Composition from North Texas State University in 1976.

 That same year, Daugherty moved to New York City to experience the exploding new music scene.
 While there, he studied serialism with Charles Wuorinen at the Manhattan School of Music for two years, and received a Master of Music in Composition degree in 1978.
 To earn money for his studies, Daugherty was employed as an usher at Carnegie Hall and a rehearsal pianist for dance classes directed by the New York City Ballet dancer Jacques d'Amboise.